 Why does the Torah add the word "la'Amisecha" both in connection with selling and in connection with purchasing?

 Rashi: This is the way the Torah speaks.

-Rashi (from Toras Kohanim): To teach us that wherever possible, one should purchase from one's fellow-Jew.
+Rashi (citing the Sifra): To teach us that wherever possible, one should sell to and purchase from, one's fellow-Jew.

 Why does the Torah insert the word "O Kanoh mi'Yad Amisecha"?

-Ramban #1 (citing Bava Metzi'a, 56b): to confine the Isur Ona'ah to Metaltelin
+Ramban #1 (citing Bava Metzi'a, 56b) and Targum Yonasan: To confine the Isur Ona'ah to Metaltelin

-Why does the Torah write twice the Lav of Ona'ah (here and in Pasuk 17)?
+Why does the Torah write twice the La'av of Ona'ah (here and in Pasuk 17)?

-Rashi, Ramban, Seforno and Targum Yonasan: Ona'ah in this Pasuk refers to Ona'as Mamon (overcharging or underpaying), whereas in Pasuk 17 it refers to Ona'as Devarim (aggrieving verbally).
+Rashi, Ramban, Seforno and Targum Yonasan: Ona'ah in this Pasuk refers to Ona'as Mamon (overcharging or underpaying), whereas in Pasuk 17 it refers to Ona'as Devarim (hurting verbally).
 1

 Seforno (17): Pasuk 17 refers to Ona'as Mamon and Ona'as Devarim.